-This guide explains the difference between primay and secondary sources and shows readers how to search for and locate primary and secondary sources.
+Sometimes professors may require students to find primary sources for their research papers in addition to secondary sources.
+This guide explains the difference between primary and secondary sources and shows readers how to search for and locate primary and secondary sources.

 A primary source is an original document or object, something that was created or written during the time that is being researched.
 It is first-hand information from someone who was present at the scene of action or witnessed an event when it occurred.
 It gives us an up, close and personal view of a particular event or time.

 A secondary source interprets and analyzes a primary source.
 These sources are one or two steps removed from the event or occurrence.
 They may include comments, discussions, reviews and explanations; they are considered second-hand sources because they are based on the primary source.
 A secondary source may contain quotes, graphics or pictures of primary sources in them.

 Examples of primary and secondary sources in the various disciplines were compiled by Lisa Bier.